-Are you or someone you know suffering from stiffness, pain, and swelling in the joints?
+Are you or someone you know suffering from stiffness, pain, and swelling around the joints?
 Especially in the hands, feet, and knees?
 What about red and warm joints?
-If these symptoms sound familiar, it might be time to speak with a doctor about rheumatoid arthritis (RA).
+If these symptoms sound familiar, it may be time to talk with a healthcare provider about rheumatoid arthritis (RA).

-What kind of doctor?
+What kind of healthcare provider?
 You should consider seeing a rheumatologist.
-If you think you might have RA or have already been diagnosed with this form of autoimmune arthritis, adding a rheumatologist to your healthcare team is a great first step.
+If you think you may have RA or have already been diagnosed with this form of autoimmune arthritis, adding a rheumatologist to your healthcare team can be a great first step.

 What Is Rheumatoid Arthritis?

-RA is a long-term condition that happens when the body’s self defense (or immune) system starts attacking itself.
-Unfortunately, the target is the joints, the linings of the joints, and it can also affect organs of the body.
+RA is a chronic (long-term) disease that happens when the body’s self-defense (or immune) system starts attacking itself.
+Unfortunately, the target is the joints and the lining of the joints.
+It can also affect organs in the body.

 We don’t know exactly why the body does this, but we do know that RA is the most common form of autoimmune arthritis.
-It affects about 1.5 million adults in the United States and about 69% of the people who develop the disease are women.
-The greatest number of cases of rheumatoid arthritis tend to be in people between the ages of 30 and 60.
+It affects about 1.5 million adults in the US.
+Nearly three times as many women have the disease as men.
+In women, RA usually begins between the ages of 30 and 60.
 In men, it usually starts later in life.